storj-archived/storj-node-heroku-example/README.md

 https://storj-heroku-tutorial-0203.herokuapp.com/ | https://git.heroku.com/storj-heroku-tutorial-0203.git
 ```

-Now, we'll push this to a heroku branch for deployment:
+Now, we'll push this to a heroku branch for deployment (you'll also use this same command to push up any local changes you've made for deployment):

 ```sh
 $ git push heroku master